-I. Land Use Planning Outlined a clear definition and policy for on-farm diversification, value-added agriculture, and agri-tourism in municipal policies Clearly identified permitted uses, and uses with a lesser connection to agriculture, in agricultural zones in municipal policies (use 2014 Provincial Policy Statement definitions of agriculture-related uses and on-farm diversified uses) Developed as-of-right zoning criteria for a proposed use that is compatible with neighbouring agricultural uses to reduce red tape (e.g. building permit is given if proposal is in accordance with the criteria) Staff are informed that non-agricultural land uses located within lands designated for agriculture can negatively impact the ability of surrounding agricultural operations to expand or to introduce new agricultural activities, particularly through mandated separation distances imposed by the Minimum Distance Separation (MDS) formulae Municipal staff are informed about normal farm practices and related policies Use site plan controls in the Official Plan to receive, review and approve site plans, which can help avoid some concerns (traffic, parking, etc.) related to new developments Ensure that the roads department incorporates design features for roads, bridges and traffic circles that allow for the safe passage of large farm equipment 11.
-Property Assessment and Taxation Adjusted the farm tax ratio below 25% of the residential tax rate Passed a resolution supporting OFA policy on taxation for buildings used for value-added agriculture (i.e. Facilities should be subject to no more than 25% of the residential property tax rate, if historically at least 51% of the product is grown and value-added to by the same farmer(s), and at least 90% of the product is grown in Ontario); See Template on Page 4: Sample Resolution Supporting a Change in Tax Treatment of On-Farm Value-Added Activities
+Land Use Planning Outlined a clear definition and policy for on-farm diversification, value-added agriculture, and agri-tourism in municipal policies ☐ Clearly identified permitted uses, and uses with a lesser connection to agriculture, in agricultural zones in municipal policies (use 2020 Provincial Policy Statement definitions of agriculturerelated uses and on-farm diversified uses) ☐ Developed as-of-right zoning criteria for a proposed use that is compatible with neighbouring agricultural uses to reduce red tape (e.g. building permit is given if proposal is in accordance with the criteria) Staff are informed that non-agricultural land uses located within lands designated for agriculture can negatively impact the ability of surrounding agricultural operations to expand or to introduce new agricultural activities, particularly through mandated separation distances imposed by the Minimum Distance Separation (MDS) formulae ☐ Municipal staff are informed about normal farm practices and related policies Use site plan controls in the Official Plan to receive, review and approve site plans, which can help avoid some concerns (traffic, parking, etc.) related to new developments ☐ Ensure that the roads department incorporates design features for roads, bridges and traffic circles that allow for the safe passage of large farm equipment Property Assessment and Taxation agriculture (i.e. Facilities should be subject to no more than 25% of the residential property tax rate, if historically at least 51% of the product is grown and value-added to by the same farmer(s), and at least 90% of the product is grown in Ontario); See Template on Page 4: Sample Resolution Supporting a Change in Tax Treatment of On-Farm Value-Added Activities